stackitcloud/stackit-cli/docs/stackit_config_set.md

-      --authorization-custom-endpoint string        Authorization API base URL, used in calls to this API --dns-custom-endpoint string                  DNS API base URL, used in calls to this API -h, --help                                        Help for "stackit config set" --identity-provider-custom-endpoint string    Identity Provider base URL, used for user authentication --load-balancer-custom-endpoint string        Load Balancer API base URL, used in calls to this API --logme-custom-endpoint string                LogMe API base URL, used in calls to this API
+      --authorization-custom-endpoint string        Authorization API base URL, used in calls to this API --dns-custom-endpoint string                  DNS API base URL, used in calls to this API -h, --help                                        Help for "stackit config set" --iaas-custom-endpoint string                 IaaS API base URL, used in calls to this API --identity-provider-custom-endpoint string    Identity Provider base URL, used for user authentication --load-balancer-custom-endpoint string        Load Balancer API base URL, used in calls to this API --logme-custom-endpoint string                LogMe API base URL, used in calls to this API